 - Adds relevance to academic learning, makes learning fun

 - Provides hands-on experience

-Examples of student-led community service projects in the Lower School are:
+Examples of sustainability projects in the Lower School are:

 - Purchase and installation of trash cans in public parks in Vallarta